ga-wdi-boston/ember/README.md

 location where the Component is invoked.
 This has the advantage of making Components very modular (and consequently, more interchangeable and re-usable).

-The change-over from Controllers and Views (Ember 1.0) to Components (Ember 2.0) is in process but is not complete.
+The changeover from Controllers and Views (Ember 1.0) to Components (Ember 2.0) is in process but is not complete.
 Both Controllers and Views are deprecated, but _Components are not yet 'routable'_ (though that change will probably be coming soon).
-The work-around is straight-forward:
+The work-around is straightforward:

 1. Represent all your UI elements with a Component.
 1.  **If your view state needs a Route associated with it**, load it in a